Fanne12/Master-thesis/README.md

    f. evaluate the XAI explanations that were produced in terms of AOL, AOH, Fidelity and Stability
 5. "5. email_xai":
    a. produces LIME and SHAP explanations for the predictions of the Word2Vec vectorized email datasets
    b. evaluates the XAI explanations that were produces in terms of Fidelity and Stability

+The datasets containing the emails and annotations of that were used, were donwloaded from https://trec-legal.umiacs.umd.edu/corpora/trec/legal10/?C=M;O=A and https://trec.nist.gov/data/legal10.html, respectively.